swissspidy/preferred-languages/readme.txt

 == Upgrade Notice ==

+= 1.8.0 =

+This release contains various smaller bugfixes, as well as improved compatibility with other plugins such as WPML.

 = 1.7.1 =

 This release contains improvements to translation merging and fixes issues with the user language not being correctly applied.